Sunday, 24 March 2024

 The plan was reportedly to be based on what came to be known as the Mahalanobis–Feldman model which sought to prioritise investment in heavy industry as the route for both increasing self-reliance for the Indian economy and internalising the growth process through access to a domestic capital goods industry.

 The Sen-Dobb thesis was that we should freeze the real wages of the worker and confiscate the surplus so as to put up more loss-making steel plants.
-Sen hadn't noticed that Indians need to eat more so as to be more productive.
+Sen hadn't noticed that Indians needed to eat more so as to be more productive.

 Feldman was the Soviet economist who supposedly provided the growth model underlying a similar strategy for the USSR.